Explore the byways and historic Camino Real on a New Mexico road trip and add unexpected pleasures to your Southwestern overland adventure.

 Day 2 Alternative: Albuquerque’s Outdoor and Natural Wonders

-If you don’t mind doing some driving, another way to view the stunning landscapes of the Southwest can be found by heading about an hour south of Albuquerque.
-The Bosque del Apache National Wildlife Refuge boasts a 12-mile auto road through the refuge along the Rio Grande that offers some spectacular views and opportunities to view wildlife.
-With the Chupadera Mountains to the west and the San Pascual Mountains to the east, the road winds through the marshes and fields of the refuge.
 From October to March, thousands of sandhill cranes and snow geese roost in the refuge.
-The annual November festival is spectacular because you can hop a tour bus or even view the massive flocks from the road.
-In San Antonio, don’t miss the chance to try the famous Green Chili Cheeseburgers made with Hatch chilis — the Owl Bar, said to feature the actual bar from Conrad Hilton’s first hotel, is the original middle-of-nowhere watering hole.
-Much less crowded and many say, serving much bigger and juicier burgers, is the Buckhorn Tavern, literally across the street.
+The annual November Sandhill Crane Festival is spectacular.
+Hop a tour bus or even view the massive flocks from the road.
+In San Antonio, don’t miss the famous Green Chili Cheeseburgers made with Hatch chilis.
+Owl Bar, said to feature the actual bar from Conrad Hilton’s first hotel, is the original middle-of-nowhere watering hole.
+Across the street, less crowded and, many say, serving bigger and juicier burgers, is Buckhorn Tavern.

 Day 3: Albuquerque to Spaceport America, White Sands – 150 miles

 Spaceport America in the southern part of the state represents the future of air travel.
-The launch complex, situated on 18,000 acres adjacent to the U.S. Army White Sands Missile Range, has been providing commercial vertical launch services to Virgin Galactic and SpaceX since 2006, but can only be visited on an escorted tour.
-To protect the intellectual property of tenants, as well as prevent the spread of Covid-19, tours run by Final Frontier may be limited.
+The launch complex spans 18,000 acres adjacent to the U.S. Army White Sands Missile Range.
+Although they have provided commercial vertical launch services to Virgin Galactic and SpaceX since 2006, Spaceport America can only be visited on an escorted tour.
+Tours run by Final Frontier may be limited.
 Scheduled departures leave from Truth or Consequnces or Las Cruces.
 And if you can go, do!

 Families with more time will want to stay overnight to visit Carlsbad Caverns, go caving and see the Brazilian Free-tailed bats take flight at night.
 They’re in residence from April to late October and usually migrate south in winter.
-Reservations are now required for park entry.
-With older kids, don’t miss a chance to try sledding at White Sands National Monument.
+The park requires entry reservations.
+With older kids, don’t miss a chance to try dune sledding at White Sands National Monument.
 The gift shop sells plastic saucers that zoom down the sand dunes.

-Day 4: Albuquerque to Santa Fe – 64 miles
+Day 4: Another Albuquerque Day on the way to Santa Fe – 64 miles

 If you’ve returned to Albuquerque, depending on what time you begin your trek onwards towards Santa Fe, there are a few more (ok, maybe more than a few) places to visit.
 Explora, the Science Center and Children’s Museum of Albuquerque offers creative, constantly changing and hands-on exhibits for the whole family to enjoy.
 Their exhibits are very engaging with a goal, as they say, to “nurture thoughtful activity.”
 True.

-The budding scientists in your group may enjoy a visit to the National Museum of Nuclear Science and History, one of many nuclear history sites on a New Mexico road trip.
+The budding scientists in your group may enjoy a visit to the National Museum of Nuclear Science and History.
+It is one of many nuclear history sites on a New Mexico road trip.
 The indoor exhibits include explanations of the principles of atomic energy, full-scale models of “Fat Man” and “Little Boy” (the bombs dropped on Hiroshima and Nagasaki to end the war with the Japanese).
 Look for information on peaceful applications such as nuclear medicine.
 Little Albert’s Lab is a hands-on exhibit that aims to help kids grasp the fundamentals of physics.
-Information on the political and social events which coincided with scientific advancements are presented.
 The museum’s 9-acre Heritage Park features many military aircraft including B-52 and F-1015D bombers and a 280mm atomic cannon.
 Their size will evoke cries of “awesome” from the kids.

-The Albuquerque Biological Park is an environmental museum with four neighboring attractions including the Albuquerque Aquarium, Botanic Garden, Rio Grande Zoo and Tingley Beach.
+The Albuquerque Biological Park is an environmental museum with four neighboring attractions.
+Choose among the Albuquerque Aquarium, Botanic Garden, Rio Grande Zoo and Tingley Beach.
 While the zoo houses over 250 different animal species, Tingley Beach offers a fishing lake and a model boating pond and the four facilities offer fun for all.

 The distance from Albuquerque to Santa Fe is a short hour-long drive along the scenic I-25 N. About 45 minutes into your drive, be sure to make a stop at the 300-year-old historic El Rancho de Los Golondrinas.
-Now a living history museum portraying life in Spanish colonial New Mexico, the ranch was historically a major stopping point along the Camino Real, the famous road from Mexico City to Santa Fe.
+It’s now a living history museum portraying life in Spanish colonial New Mexico.
+Historically, the ranch was a major stopping point along the Camino Real, the famous road from Mexico City to Santa Fe.
 Open to the public from June through October, it offers self-guided tours of the grounds off season.
-Be sure to check their website as the ranch hosts regular events including frontier days, harvest festivals and Mexican music and dance performances.
+Be sure to check their website for events including frontier days, harvest festivals and Mexican music and dance performances.

 With adobe architecture and a high desert landscape, New Mexico’s capital city Santa Fe is quite simply a place of natural beauty.
-Assuming you’ll be arriving in Santa Fe later in the day, you may want to check out the city’s central plaza, marked by a large park with plenty of spots to lounge, and surrounded by numerous shops, galleries and restaurants.
+Assuming you’ll be arriving in Santa Fe later in the day, check out the city’s central plaza.
+This open square is marked by a large park and surrounded by numerous shops, galleries and restaurants.
 Grab your first meal just east of the plaza at The Shed, offering traditional and rustic cuisine of Northern New Mexico.

 Day 5: Santa Fe and the Arts on your New Mexico Road Trip

-You can be overwhelmed by the number of interesting and exciting things to do in Santa Fe; it all comes down to how you would like to spend your day (or several days) in and around the city.
+Don’t be overwhelmed by the number of interesting and exciting things to do in Santa Fe.
+It all comes down to how you would like to spend your time in and around the city.

 The extremely high concentration of galleries throughout the narrow back lanes makes Santa Fe a thriving center for multicultural arts.

 Four terrific art collections, a cafe and the botanical garden are up on Museum Hill.
 Together, they present the art, history and culture of the Anglo, Native American and Hispanic Southwest.
 All the museums are worth a visit.
-Kids are usually most responsive to the International Folk Art Museum which houses hundreds of toys and dolls from around the world.
-Read more about all the arts venues in our story, A Santa Fe Escape.
+Kids are usually most responsive to the International Folk Art Museum.
+Perhaps that’s because it houses hundreds of toys and dolls from around the world.
+Read more about all the arts venues in our story, Santa Fe With Kids.

-A smaller gem is the Georgia O’Keeffe Museum, housing the works of a prolific artist who could be the state’s official painter.
+A smaller gem is the Georgia O’Keeffe Museum, housing the works of a prolific artist.
 Inside the museum, there is a short film on her life and influences and ongoing special exhibitions.
-Certainly, seeing the splendor of the Southwest, one can understand how she was inspired to create works of such beauty.
+Admire the splendor of the Southwest scenery to understand how O’Keefe created works of such beauty.
+Some call her the state’s official painter.

 Kids say the Santa Fe Children’s Museum is great.
 The Back Yard is a large outdoor garden packed with exhibits.
 There are interactive exhibits, an open art studio and more.
 Don’t miss Wee Wednesday for stories, songs and games programmed for toddlers and their parents or caregivers.